wipawan/learning-golang-orchestrion/README.md

 ## Credits
 - Sin Ta: For debugging the Dockerfile with me to make it work.
-- Sho Uchida: For bumping orchestrion for Golang Auto Instrumentation.
+- Sho Uchida: For bumping Orchestrion for Golang Auto Instrumentation.